SivakMykyta/Digital-electronics-1/Labs/03-vivado/README.md

 end architecture Behavioral;
 ```

-2. Screenshot with simulated time waveforms.
-Always display all inputs and outputs (display the inputs at the top of the image, the outputs below them) at the appropriate time scale!
+2. Screenshot with simulated time waveforms:

    ![](images/sim.png)

-3. Listing of pin assignments for the Nexys A7 board in `nexys-a7-50t.xdc`. **DO NOT list** the whole file, just your switch and LED settings.
+3. Listing of pin assignments for the Nexys A7 board in `nexys-a7-50t.xdc`:

 ```shell
 ##Switches